Karim Ansarifard

-Karim Adil Ansarifard (کریم انصاریفرد; born 3 April 1990) is an Iranian professional footballer who plays as a forward for Omonia and the Iran national team.
+Karim Adil Ansarifard (کریم انصاریفرد; born 3 April 1990) is an Iranian professional footballer who plays as a forward.
 His playing style and ability have drawn comparisons to Ali Daei (the coach who scouted him) and he has been named Daei's "successor".

 World Soccer selected Ansarifard as one of the best young talents in the world alongside Javier Hernández and Jack Wilshere.
 In January 2012, FIFA.com selected him as one of the players to watch in 2012.
 Goal.com also chose him as one of the hottest 100 young football players in the world.
 Also in 2012, FIFA ranked him as the 48th best goalscorer in the world and second best in Asia.

 Club career

 Saipa

 During one of Saipa's training camps in Ardabil, Karim's home city, he was taken on a training trial by then-coach Ali Daei and was accepted into the club's youth academy and reserves.
 In the 2007 season Saipa the Iranian reigning champions encountered problems in scoring after the departure of Mohsen Khalili and retirement of then-coach Ali Daei.
 After 12 weeks Ali Daei moved Ansarifard to the first team from the reserves and the young starlet answered the coach's faith with good games including the only goal against a strong Sepahan team.
 Ansarifard scored 13 goals during the 2009–10 season.
 After strong performances, Karim became fast one of the best players of Saipa and targeted by European clubs such as Borussia Dortmund and Celtic.
 Later, Steaua București made a €200,000 bid for a half season loan.
 In May 2011, it was suggested that Everton are interested in signing Ansarifard.
 Despite major interest from European clubs, conscription problems made the prospect of Ansarifard moving to a foreign club unlikely.
 Ansarifard renewed his contract with Saipa for another two years on 14 July 2011.
 In the 2011–12 Iranian Pro League season, Ansarifard scored 21 goals and made 5 assists for Saipa, becoming the league's top scorer.